cheryl-qian/cheryl-qian/projects/rock-paper-scissors/tutorial.md

 # Rock-Paper-Scissors Game Tutorial

 ## Overview
 Welcome to the **Rock-Paper-Scissors** game!
-This tutorial will guide you on how to clone the project from my GitHub portfolio repository and run the game that tracks wins and loss streaks.
+This tutorial will guide you on how to clone the project from my GitHub portfolio repository and run this rock-paper-scissors game that tracks wins and loss streaks.

 ## How to Clone the Project

-### Option 1: Clone the Entire Repository

 1. **Install Git** (if not already installed)
    - Download and install Git from the [official Git website](https://git-scm.com/).